nerdfiles/periodic-table-of-information/docs/README.md

 neutral monism that is defended in Baruch Spinoza's Ethics Ordine Geometrico.
-To say that information has a periodic nature in itself sounds counterintuitive, and indeed certain ontological ramifications are pertinent to disclose; chief of those being the view that the Higgs Boson and the concept of Gravitional Waves are seen as fundamentally untenable theoretical posits.
+To say that information has a periodic nature in itself sounds counterintuitive, and indeed certain ontological ramifications are pertinent to disclose; chief of those being the view that the Higgs Boson and the concept of Gravitational Waves are seen as fundamentally untenable theoretical posits.
 Waves cannot transmit gravity, and the Higgs boson is more of a useful fiction than it is a consistent model within the theory which makes its supposition.